Honors College Program Requirements

 - Communication Students will communicate ideas to audiences in oral, visual, and written forms to establish knowledge, to increase understanding, or to advocate for a particular position.

 - Global Responsibility Students will (i) employ practices informed by social responsibility across the spectrum of differences and (ii) demonstrate knowledge of and evaluate solutions for, challenges affecting local, regional, and global communities.

 Admission to the Honors College

-Students applying to the Honors College will be evaluated according to the following criteria: high school GPA and rigor of coursework, interest in the unique approach to learning in Honors, and the quality of a written statement.
-Current Westminster students who wish to transfer into the Honors College via the lateral entry pathway will have previous college work taken into consideration during the admissions process.
+Students expressing a desire to enroll in the Honors College will be evaluated according to the following criteria: high school GPA and rigor of coursework, interest in the unique approach to learning in Honors, and the quality of a written statement.
+Students who wish to be in the program are encouraged to secure an application from the Honors College or Westminster’s Admissions staff.
+Students who wish to transfer into the Honors College via the lateral entry pathway will have previous college work taken into consideration during the admissions process.
 Questions concerning the application process should be directed to the Dean of the Honors College.

 Benefits of Participating in the Honors College

 - Academic distinction: the Honors designation on the student’s transcript shows graduate schools and employers that they have achieved academic success in rigorous classes.
 The challenging, comprehensive curriculum also helps students grow as thinkers, writers, and speakers.